 With increasingly tough competition coupled with the changing buying habits of the consumer, the automotive industry is under pressure to innovate and adapt to emerging trends.

-What do customer want from the auto market?
+What do customers want from the auto market?

 Taking a step back, if OEMs are to meet consumer expectations, they must first understand what buyers are actually looking for from their car.
 Fundamentally, what people want in a car remains the same as ever: